cmb84scd/CV/README.md

 ## Hobbies

 I do Scottish Country Dancing, follow various sports and enjoy continuing to learn programming.
+I have had some wonderful opportunities through the dancing including participating at the Patron's Lunch!
 I'm also trying to learn Hungarian.